PinkDiamond1/xm-labs-control-m-9/README.md

 ## 1. Configuring xMatters

-Configuring xMatters to combine with BMC Control-M Workload Automation requires the following step:
+Configuring xMatters to combine with BMC Control-M Workload Automation requires the following steps:

    * Create the REST API User
-   * Import of Communication plan
+   * Importing the Communication plan
-   * Permissions
+   * Setting Communication Plan and Form Permissions
    * Access Inbound Integration URL's for use in config.js
    * Access Inbound Integration URL's for use when Configuring Constants
    * Configure Constants